TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/sensor_subsystem.md

 conditions and still function.
 The second sensor will be placed on the interceptor device itself.
 This will allow the sensor to have the same angle on the golf ball regardless of where the ball is on the fishing line.
 This will be used to determine the speed using multiple samples from the sensor as the ball moves.
-Ideally, the speed, position, and height will be confirmed by cross referencing the data both sensors get to account for the four percent error.
+Ideally, the speed, position, and height will be confirmed by cross-referencing the data both sensors get to account for the four percent error.
 This error approximation comes from the datasheets provided specifications when the sensor is acting in 4x4 resolution mode at 30 HZ which is ideal to obtain several samples for location and speed calculations.